aboulogeorgos/Wireless-communication-systems-Lab/README.md

 - To create a GNU radio examples set

 ## Contributing
-In order to contribute a pixel to the canvas, you'll have to create a pull request to the Wireless-communication-systems-Lab on GitHub.
+In order to contribute to this project, you'll have to create a pull request to the Wireless-communication-systems-Lab on GitHub.

 ## Copyright
 Copyright 2019, Alexandros-Apostolos A. Boulogeorgos.
 All rights reserved.